manu88/openlol/README.md

-# Lands of Lore CLI
+# Lands of Lore

+Complete new implementation of the awesome game 'Lands of Lore: Throne of Chaos', along with tools.

 ## build
 ```bash